tuosuniversity/Vellum/Output/EN/3_The Dynamics of Emotion/26_The_Ten_Psychodynamic_Dimensions.md

 ## Article 2: The Roots of Inner Dynamics

-**SEO-Optimized Title:** Beyond Freud: Unearthing the Philosophical Origins of Your Psychodynamic Dimensions
+ Beyond Freud: Unearthing the Philosophical Origins of Your Psychodynamic Dimensions

 The term "psychodynamic" often conjures images of Sigmund Freud and his theories of the unconscious.
 While Freud certainly laid foundational groundwork, the Quantum Mindfulness framework draws upon a richer, more expansive lineage of thought to understand the dynamic, interacting forces within us.
 It moves beyond a singular focus on repressed desires to explore how conscious experience itself is actively shaped by fundamental internal parts.